-We individually counseled 7,660 members at the TRS office and around the State.
-Through our 368 outreach events, including meetings, benefit fairs, and workshops, we reached 22,795 members and retirees in over 110 counties.
-We conducted 8 inhouse pre-retirement seminars and 6 half-day seminars with speakers from TRS, Social Security Administration, the Department of Community Health, and financial/estate planning experts.
+To engage and keep our members informed, we individually counseled 8,147 members at the TRS office and around the State.
+Through our 388 outreach events, including meetings, benefit fairs, and workshops, we reached 26,487 members and retirees in over 120 counties.
+We conducted 7 in-house pre-retirement seminars, 6 half-day seminars with speakers from TRS, Social Security Administration, the Department of Community Health, and financial/estate planning experts.
 We continued to provide our popular group counseling and mid-career counseling programs.
-And finally, we automated, and therefore simplified, the employer process of requesting outreach events.
-Now an employer can simply complete an online request and receive immediate feedback about scheduling a member event at his or her facility.
+The Outreach Team implemented new mid-career seminars bringing in new speakers on budgeting, saving, risk, insurance and investments in an effort to encourage members to start saving and preparing earlier in their careers.
+We designed and launched a new website and now have over 6,090 followers on Facebook.
+We continue to use both platforms to communicate and engage with our members.